zsaikaly/Kokoro-FastAPI/README.md

         docker run -p 8880:8880 ghcr.io/remsky/kokoro-fastapi-cpu:latest # CPU
         docker run --gpus all -p 8880:8880 ghcr.io/remsky/kokoro-fastapi-gpu:latest # Nvidia GPU
-        # Minified versions are available with `:latest-slim` tag.
+        # Minified versions are available with `:latest-slim` tag, though it is a first test and may not be functional
         ```